arana2/VM-Fleet-Commander/README.md

 In terms of real-world applications, this solution can rapidly deploy environments for testing and development needs.
 Compared to an on-premises solution, the IaC approach offers several benefits:

-•	Scalability: Easily scale resources up or down based on demand, automating the provisioning of new instances.
+<br>•	Scalability: Easily scale resources up or down based on demand, automating the provisioning of new instances.
-•	Cost Efficiency: Pay-as-you-go pricing models allow you to pay only for what you use, reducing wasted resources.
+<br>•	Cost Efficiency: Pay-as-you-go pricing models allow you to pay only for what you use, reducing wasted resources.
-•	Consistency and Repeatability: Use version-controlled scripts to ensure consistent and repeatable infrastructure setups across environments.
+<br>•	Consistency and Repeatability: Use version-controlled scripts to ensure consistent and repeatable infrastructure setups across environments.
-•	Security: Leverage cloud providers' security features and best practices to ensure robust security measures.
+<br>•	Security: Leverage cloud providers' security features and best practices to ensure robust security measures.

 Considering these advantages, IaC provides a more flexible, efficient, and scalable approach compared to traditional on-premises solutions.